2021 New Jersey elections

 A general election was held in the U.S. state of New Jersey on November 2, 2021.
 Primary elections were held on June 8.
 All elected offices at the state level are on the ballot in this election cycle, including Governor and Lieutenant Governor for four-year terms, all 80 seats in the New Jersey General Assembly for two-year terms, and all 40 seats in the State Senate for four-year terms.
 In addition to the gubernatorial and State Legislative elections, numerous county offices and County Commissioners in addition to municipal offices were up for election.
-There were also two statewide ballot questions as well.
+There were also two statewide ballot questions.

 State senate

 The 2021 New Jersey State Senate election was held on November 2, 2021.
 New Jersey voters elected state senators in all of the state's legislative districts for a two-year term to the New Jersey Senate.
 This was the first election since 1991 where Republicans net gained state Senate seats.
 Democrats would later be restored to 25 seats following the party switch of Samuel D. Thompson in 2023.